AaltoSciComp/cheatsheets/README.rst

 ------------------------------------

 Cheetsheets master files are stored in Google Docs (ask us for the link).
-You also need to ask to be given edit access.
+You also need to ask to be given write access.
 Edit the pages there, as are.
 Increment the version number appropriate to the changes you make (I usually don't for the most minor of changes)